ofayau/docker-busybox-lib32/busybox-jvm/README.md

 # docker-busybox-jvm

-Prepare busybox to install a jvm 32 bits.
+Prepare busybox to install a 32 bits JVM.

 ## Supported tags and respective `Dockerfile` links